Innovid: History

 Innovid was founded in 2007 by Zvika Netter, Tal Chalozin, and Zack Zigdon.
 Prior to starting Innovid, Netter and Chalozin co-founded the tech hub and nonprofit organization GarageGeeks where high-profile tech personalities from around the world came to speak about innovation, including Sergey Brin, Craig Mundie, and Wikipedia co-founder Jimmy Wales.

-In 2008, Innovid raised $3 million from Genesis Partners in a Series A round.
+Between 2008 and 2019, Innovid raised more than $82 billion in funding.

 As of 2015, the company had raised $52.6 million in six rounds of funding from investors including Genesis Partners, NewSpring Capital, Silicon Valley Bank, Cisco Investments, and Sequoia Capital.

-In November 2017, the company announced a deal to acquire Taykey, a Tel Aviv-based company focusing on real-time, automatic ad targeting software.
+In 2017, Innovid acquired Taykey, a Tel Aviv-based company focused on real-time, automatic ad targeting software.

-In January 2019, Innovid secured $30 million in pre-IPO funding from Goldman Sachs to further its interests in the connected TV sector.

-In September 2019, Innovid acquired the display advertising software company Herolens, based in Latin America.
-Herolens continued to operate its Buenos Aires office, which became the headquarters for Innovid's Latin American business.
+In 2019, Innovid acquired Herolens, a Buenos Aires-based display and digital out-of-home advertising company.

 In February 2022, Innovid announced that it would acquire TVSquared for $160 million.

+Technology/platform

+Ad Serving

+Innovid provides independent ad serving technology for CTV, digital video, display, social, and audio advertising.

+The company's ad server supports cross-channel campaigns and their measurement.
+It includes functions for formatting creative assets for different publisher requirements and monitoring delivery and performance data.

+AI

+In November 2025, Innovid launched Orchestrator, an AI-powered workflow platform and AI agents designed to coordinate data, creative, and media execution across advertising channels.